 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Qinghua He: The technique can be used in the personalized brain stimulation for precise positioning.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera